-I appreciate that I have really put the cart before the horse with this post.
-I really should have posted this before I wrote my other posts on growing veg but this happens when you write a blog that follows life rather than one that is planned and executed like a professional magazine.
+I appreciate that I have really put the cart before the horse with this article.
+I really should have published this before I wrote my other articles on growing veg but this happens when you write a blog that follows life rather than one that is planned and executed like a professional magazine.
 So if I whetted your appetite for growing fruit and veg with my previous articles and you’re planning to designating a section of your garden to this endeavour, here are my tips on how best to go about it.